Ila1997/Ila1997/README.md

 </p>
 </br>
 	<p align="center">
 Hi, I'm Ilaria.
-I'm italian and I was born in 1997.
+I'm an italian Front End Developer born in 1997.
 Nice to meet you.
 </br>
 Since I was young, I've always been curious about how things work and how many (apparently) simple things can have different sides.
 I believe that's the main reason I find technology so fascinating.